silentius-satoshi/ZapTok/CONTEXT.md

 - **TanStack Query**: For data fetching, caching, and state management
 - **TypeScript**: For type-safe JavaScript development

+## Core Principles

+This project is a fully-featured short-form video sharing platform built with Nostr integration, vibed by MkStack.

 ## Project Structure

 - `/src/components/`: UI components including NostrProvider for Nostr integration